War of the Outlaws

-The War of the Outlaws (Danish & Norwegian: De fredløses krig) also known as The Outlaw War, The Outlaw Revenge War, Danish-Norwegian War, The Revenge War and in Denmark as The war with Norway over the archbishop's election.
-The war took place from 1289 to 1296.
+The War of the Outlaws (Danish and Norwegian: De fredløses krig) also known as the Outlaw War, the Outlaw Revenge War, the Danish-Norwegian War, the Revenge War and in Denmark as the war with Norway over the archbishop's election, took place from 1289 to 1296.
 It was a conflict between two royal families over hereditary demands and special interests and was triggered by the murder of Eric V of Denmark.

 Background

-The murder of Erik V of Denmark in Findrup in 1286 had political consequences for the Danish nobles who had been in opposition.
+The murder of Eric V of Denmark in Findrup in 1286 had political consequences for the Danish nobles who had been in opposition.
 Several had powerful enemies, and wished to use the opportunity to punish them.
-As a result, they fled to Norway where the king ensured their safety.
+As a result, they fled to Norway, where the king ensured their safety.
 At the same time, a costly arbitration was concluded between the Norwegian National Board and German merchants.
-The Kingdom of Norway desired for territorial expansion southwards.
-Three years later, the Danish-Norwegian war gained the name The Outlaw War because the Danish outlawed nobles played a major role in the Norwegian war strategy against the Danish kingdom.
+The Kingdom of Norway wanted to expand its territory southwards.
+Three years later, the Danish-Norwegian war gained the name the Outlaw War because the Danish outlawed nobles played a major role in the Norwegian war strategy against the Danish kingdom.
 In 1287, the Danish outlaws occupied northern Halland, swore allegiance to Eric II of Norway, and began the construction of fortresses in northern Halland.